benhoyt/dhash/README.rst

 example, you can produce a more accurate (but slower to work with) dhash of 512 bits by specifying ``size=16``.

-I've found that the dhash is great for detecting near duplicates (at `Jetsetter`_ we find dupes using a size 8 dhash with a maximum delta of 2 bits).
+I've found that dhash is great for detecting near duplicates (we found dupes using a size 8 dhash with a maximum delta of 2 bits).
 But because of the simplicity of the algorithm, it's not great at finding similar images or duplicate-but-cropped images -- you'd need a more sophisticated image fingerprint if you want that.
 However, the dhash is good